IT Focus Area: security

 Below is a synopsis of each element.
 As organizations develop a data-centric security program, it is important to assess current maturity levels and determine which areas need to be prioritized and remediated first.

 Data tagging ensures that data can be found quickly and efficiently.
 Data is "tagged" to reflect its security classification and other associated information.
-For example, an account number may be governed by regulations that include privacy laws such as the Payment Card Industry Data Security Standard (PCI DSS) and the Gramm-Leach-Bliley Act (GLBA).
+For example, an account number may be governed by regulations that include privacy laws such as the Payment Card Industry Data Security Standard (PCI DSS), General Data Protection Regulation (GDPR), the Gramm-Leach-Bliley Act (GLBA), and more.
 If individual data fields are effectively tagged, then the resources that transmit, process or store that data inherit their risk, as well as the associated controls that reduce the risk.

 Data watermarking allows organizations to apply classification labels and visual markings on email and documents to clearly identify sensitive information.
 It also facilitates user education with interactive policy tips to encourage appropriate handling and prevent data from being conveyed to unintended recipients.

-DLP identifies, monitors and protects data in use, data in motion on networks, and data at rest in data storage areas or on desktops, laptops, mobile phones or tablets.
+DLP identifies, monitors and protects data in use, data in motion on networks, and data at rest in data storage areas or on devices.
 Through deep content inspection and a contextual security analysis of transactions, DLP systems act as enforcers of data security policies.
 They provide a centralized management framework designed to detect and prevent the unauthorized use and transmission of sensitive information.
 When properly deployed, DLP protects against mistakes that lead to data loss and intentional misuse by insiders, as well as external attacks on information infrastructure.
 With proper integrations, DLP can also analyze data that has been discovered, classified and tagged to apply and enforce appropriate policies.

 In addition to careful consideration of data states and encryption techniques, key elements of a successful approach include collaboration between key data stakeholders, data classification, key management, product testing, access control, policies and SSL decryption at gateway points of access.